Shot-on-video film: Examples

 Shot-on-video films became more common in the wake of the release of Sony's professional-grade Betacam and consumer-grade Betamovie camcorders in 1983.
 Many shot-on-video films were low-budget and belong to the horror genre.
 Filmmaker siblings the Polonia brothers were known for their shot-on-video horror films, such as Splatter Farm (1987) and Feeders (1996).
+A non-horror example of SOV cinema includes the meditative video art of Bill Viola who was one of the first to enthusiastically experimented with the then-new format.

 Theatrically released examples

 The scenes in Bill Gunn's 1980 film Personal Problems were shot using a videocassette recorder which was a new technology at the time (as most previous films were shot using film stock).

 The 1994 documentary film Hoop Dreams was one of the first shot-on-video documentaries to receive a wide theatrical release.
 The 1999 film The Blair Witch Project was shot on both 16 mm film and the consumer-grade Hi8 video format, which was transferred to film for its national theatrical release.
 An international example is Danish filmmaker Lars von Trier's minimalist film The Idiots (1998; aka Dogme #2).